kmkz/Sources/README.md

 Sources
 =======

-Repository that contains random but useful source codes for offensive security stuff.
+Repository that contains random but (sometimes) useful source codes for offensive security stuff.

-**Msfrop_Enhanced project**
+**Msfrop_Enhanced**
 Msfrop-Enhanced is a msfrop by Offensive Security with Jump Oriented Programming implementation.
 This tool is optimized for JOP gadgets hunting and will be improved when time permits me.